Weddings On A Budget

 - Will a friend be your master of ceremonies?

-- Does your grandad have a posh car and is willing to chauffeur?
+- Does your grandad have a posh old classic car and is willing to chauffeur?

 - Will any pals who've got married recently lend you wedding shoes and bags, or even dresses and suits?